malvikasharan/APRICOT/README.md

 ####subcommand `create`
 Quick help: `$ python3 APRICOT/bin/apricot create -h`

 This subcommand creates all the required directories to store input and output data acquired from APRICOT analysis.
-The main analysis directory can be named by the users (default name: APRICOT_analysis).
+The main analysis folder can be provided by the users (default name: APRICOT_analysis).
 ````
 usage: apricot create [-h] analysis_path